The ShermanAudio - Educational Series

 It is all in our minds, and the care and feeding of this our most precious resource, our Brain

-the fundamental way to also take good care of our ears and protect our hearing.
+the fundamental way to also take good care of our ears and protect our hearing for life.

-Then you will move on to Alternating Current analysis and signal tracing.
+Then you will move on to Alternating Current analysis and also Signal Tracing.

 MAY OUR CREATION AND CREATOR BLESS YOU ALL